Peterhague/CI-_MS2_Minesweeper/README.md

 <th>Actual result</th>
 </tr>
 <tr>
-<td>Links to KMP linkedin profiles on Meet the Team page</td>
+<td>Spelling Bee game.</td>
-<td>Click on 'Meet the Team' in the navigation bar and find the linkedin icon next to the name of all key team members, along with a sumamry of professional history.</td>
+<td>Click on the Spelling Bee link in the navigation bar, and press the game's play button.
+The game will speak a word it wants you to spell.
-<td>Find out who the KMP are and what their experience is.</td>
+Type your attempt in the input field, and the game will display to you whether you were correct or incorrect.</td>
+<td>Test my spelling skills.</td>
-<td>works as expected.</td>
+<td>Works as expected.</td>
 </tr>
 </table>

 <p><a href="docs/user-stories/us4.png">See User Story 4 images</a></p>

 <p><em>5.
-As a potential stakeholder, I want to find out about the firm's membership scheme and its benefits.</em></p>
+As a player, I want to be able to test my general knowledge and memory.</em></p>
 <table>
 <tr>
 <th>Feature</th>